... a freeware resource compiler & decompiler for Windows® applications

 Freeware - no nags, no ads and fully functional.

-Compiling can be initiated either by passing a resource script file as a parameter on the the command line (see below), or by using Resource Hacker's text editor.
+Compiling can be initiated either by opening an existing resource script file, or by creating one from scratch using Resource Hacker's editor.

 A complete list of Resource-Definition Statements can be found here